time-machine-project/requests-for-comments/files/template/RFC-template.md

 # Markdown

-It is allowed to use the whole range of Markdown features as well as everything supported by Pandoc out of the box.
-A good overview and introduction can be found in the Markdown specification itself[^daring_markdown] and the Pandoc user documentation[^pandoc_markdown].
+It is allowed to use the whole range of markdown features as well as everything supported by Pandoc out of the box.
+A good overview and introduction can be found in the markdown specification itself[^daring_markdown] and the Pandoc user documentation[^pandoc_markdown].

 ## Hyperlinks

 RFCs are released as PDF documents.
-While it is possible to set hyperlinks in Markdown that will also work in PDF documents it is advised to add the actual links in footnotes.
+While it is possible to set hyperlinks in markdown that will also work in PDF documents it is advised to add the actual links in footnotes.
 This way they can be easily read.
 Footnotes (similar to the one in the previous paragraph can be created by adding `[^footnote_name]` where the footnote is to be placed and `[^footnote_name]: Content of the footnote` at